valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-frontend-libraries.md

   A new library has been added - `@valtimo/task-management`.
 It provides a page where list columns can be configured for tasks of a certain case type.
 Please follow the migration notes (section 'Task management') on [this page](migration.md).

+* **Filter tasks by case**

+  The user can now filter tasks by selecting the case from a dropdown at the task list view.
+  The case columns will change according to the configured task list columns per case.

 * **Rename upload process**

   The auto-deployed upload process `Upload Document` has been renamed to `Documenten API upload document`.